 October 12, 2017

-As a MYZONE user, you know that monitoring your heart rate in real time is essential to holding yourself accountable.
+Monitoring your heart rate in real time is essential to holding yourself accountable.
 But did you also know that it’s a helpful indicator of your cardiovascular health?
+This is where heart rate recovery comes into play.

-Enter the concept of heart rate recovery.
-You may have heard us talk about this before, but it is important enough that we want to dedicate some time to explain what it is, why it is a key value for you to know, and how to track it with your MYZONE belt.
+You may have heard us talk about heart rate recovery before, but it’s important enough to explain what it is, why it’s a key metric, and how to track it with your MYZONE belt.

 Heart rate recovery refers to the speed at which our heart rate decreases after a bout of exercise.
 It’s usually measured in the minute following exercise.